-We’ll spend the next two nights staying at the charming chalets of the Spitzkoppen Lodge, set amidst vast stretches of untouched sand and granite boulders at the foot of the spectacular mountains.
-Nestled in volcanic rocks, the lodge offers an amazing swimming pool in which you can relax after a long day of shooting.
+We’ll spend the next one night staying at the charming chalets of the Spitzkoppen Lodge, set amidst vast stretches of untouched sand and granite boulders at the foot of the spectacular mountains.
+Nestled in volcanic rocks, the lodge offers an amazing swimming pool in which you can relax upon arrival.

 In the afternoon, there will be some time to relax and to take in the tranquility of the desert ambience, before we head back out once again for an afternoon shoot at the Spitzkoppe peaks.
-Although the morning light is breathtaking, sunset amongst the mountain’s magnificent rock formations is especially beautiful.
+Although the morning light is breathtaking, sunset amongst the mountain’s magnificent rock formations is especially beautiful with red light on the rocks.
 We’ll stay out late for the opportunity to photograph the granite landscapes, rock arches and massive boulders beneath an incredible, starry night sky.

 After breakfast on day eleven, we’ll pack up and head back to Windhoek.
 The journey will take approximately 3 hours, though we’ll make several stops along the way to stretch our legs and to document the surrounding scenery.